andreas-schoch/dominoscript/readme.md

 - <span id="rule_03">**`Rule_03`**:</span>  If the IP cannot move to a new domino, the program is considered finished.
 If a `JUMP` happens to move to an empty cell, a `JumpToEmptyCellError` is thrown and the program exits with a non-zero code

 - <span id="rule_04">**`Rule_04`**:</span> At the exit half of a domino, the IP will never move back to the entry half.
 It will always try to move to a new domino.
-That means there are 0-3 potential options for the IP to move.
+That means there are 0 to 3 potential options for the IP to move.

 - <span id="rule_05">**`Rule_05`**:</span>  When the IP needs to move to a new domino, it is possible that there are no valid moves despite there being dominos around.
 The [Navigation Mode](#how-navigation-modes-work) decides where the IP can and cannot move next.